richo/snowplow-wiki/about-snowplow/Technical-architecture.md

 1. **Extreme scalability** - SnowPlow should be able to scale to tracking billions of customer events without affecting the performance of your client (e.g. website) or making it difficult to subsequently analyse all of those events
 2. **Separation of concerns** - event tracking and event analysis in SnowPlow should be two separate systems, only loosely-coupled.
 In particular, business logic in your analysis process should not bleed into the client-side tracking setup
-3. **Permanent event history** - SnowPlow events should be stored in a simple, non-relational, immutable data store: there should be no costly "updates in place", and no subsequent analysis should corrupt the raw event data
+3. **Permanent event history** - SnowPlow events should be stored in a simple, non-relational, immutable data store
-4. **Direct access to individual events** - you should have direct access to your raw SnowPlow event data at the atomic level, not intermediated by a third-party vendor, or a slow API, or an interface which offers aggregates only.
-It should be easy to join the SnowPlow events to other data sources (e.g. demographic, CRM, e-commerce transactional or geographic)
+4. **Direct access to individual events** - you should have direct access to your raw SnowPlow event data at the atomic level
-5. **Support any analysis** - don't trap analysts in a restrictive reporting UI.
-SnowPlow should make it easy for business analysts, data scientists and engineers to answer any business question they want, in as wide a range of analytical tools (e.g. Hive, R, Pig, Sky EQL) as possible
+5. **Support any analysis** - SnowPlow should make it easy for business analysts, data scientists and engineers to answer any business question they want, in as wide a range of analytical tools as possible

 ## Architectural diagram